 The student loan default rate at Stanford is 0.5%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Stanford Graduates Make?bachelor's degree recipients from Stanford make around $94,000 per year during the early years of their employment.
-That's great news for Stanford students since it is 136% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Stanford Graduates Make?bachelor's degree recipients from Stanford make around $97,798 per year during the early years of their employment.
+This is good news for future Stanford graduates since it is 130% more than the average college graduate's salary of $42,485 per year.

 Location of Stanford University